 How to hand out flyers effectively at train stations

-First, let’s talk about the legality of passing out flyers at the train station.
-If you’re passing out flyers outside of the train station and off their property you may need to get permission from the local authority.
+First, let’s talk about the legality of handing out flyers at the train station.
+If you’re handing out flyers outside of the train station and off their property you may need to get permission from the local authority.
 This may require a license as well.

 If you are outside the station but still on their property it is likely you will need permission from the local authority as well as the train station.
 Make sure that you talk to everyone you need to in order to get things done legally.